AlphaYouAlphaYou

 Where AlphaYou fits

 AlphaYou is designed for the investor who wants to check any stock and see whether smart money is part of the current case.
-The product combines public evidence with a plain-language call, source receipts, and a public scorecard.
+The product combines public evidence with plain-language context and source receipts.

 The point is not to make smart money mystical.
-The point is to make it accountable: if a signal is published, it should be saved before the result and measured against SPY, QQQ, and sector benchmarks.
+The point is to make it inspectable: users should see what changed, who disclosed it, and how much weight to put on it.

 FAQ